sematic-ai/sematic/docs/deploy.md

 Here is how to deploy Sematic to take full advantage of your cloud resources.
 Before you start, you will need to decide how you wish to use Sematic.

-Option 1 is to use Sematic to track and share your pipeline executions, but still have the pipelines execute locally.
+* Option 1 is to use Sematic to track and share your pipeline executions, but still have the pipelines execute locally.
 This setup is simpler, but less powerful.
-Option 2 is to deploy Sematic on Kubernetes, where the pipelines can have access to more powerful compute by executing in the cloud.
+* Option 2 is to deploy Sematic on Kubernetes, where the pipelines can have access to more powerful compute by executing in the cloud.
 This setup is a little more complex and has more pre-requisites.

 ## Deployment Option 1: Shared Metadata Server

-If you like, you can deploy a shared Sematic server so that you and others can share the results of your Sematic executions with one another.
-With this option, you get all the experiment tracking functionality of Sematic's UI-- including input/output visualization, chat, and more.
-However, you will still need to execute pipelines locally.
+You can deploy the Sematic server so that you and others can share results of Sematic pipelines.
+With this option, you get all the experiment tracking functionality of the Sematic UI – including input/output visualization, chat, and more.
+Your pipelines will still execute locally.

 ### Deploy the web app